 When you look at the span of Dooars, it comprises of Jalpaiguri district, Alipurduar district and parts of Cooch Behar district.
 It's mostly a plain-land full of forest and tea gardens.
 However some places within Dooars are in higher altitude (for example Bindu is at an altitude of 2,000ft).

 There are several important townships in Dooars like Jalpaiguri, Birpara, Malbazar, Chalsa, Mainaguri, Binaguri, Alipurduar etc.

 In short... miles of national parks full of dense forests, Jeep & elephant safaris to spot exotic wildlife in their natural habitats, vast stretch of sprawling tea gardens, wonderful mountain streams with rocky beds flowing through the forests and tea estates, lovely view points, and great views of the Himalayan range outlining the Dooars region on one side are what most tourists want to see and do.

-There are however some specific must see places in Dooars which most tourists have in their itinerary.
-And that is to take Jeep safaris (and even elephant safaris) in one or more of the national parks to see wildlife.
+There are however some specific must do's in Dooars which most tourists have in their itinerary.
+And that is to take Jeep safaris (and even elephant safaris) in one or more national parks and sanctuaries here to see wildlife.
 And you can spot exotic animals such as elephants, one-horned rhinos, leopards, bison, deer, snakes and many species of birds including peacocks in all these forests.

 Gorumara National Park - Jeep Safari